05 Aug 20 Fun Facts About World Language

 16. You can now conduct Google searches around 130 languages including Esperanto and Klingon.

 17. Esperanto is a spoken and written blend of Latin, English, German and Romance elements.
-The literal translation is “one who hopes”.
+The literal translation you can get by most Translation Services Singapore is “one who hopes”.
 Today, Esperanto is widely spoken by approximately 2 million people across the world.